MicrosoftDocs/fabric-docs/docs/data-science/synapseml-first-model.md

 ms.author: jessiwang
 ms.date: 05/08/2023
 ---

 # Your First SynapseML Model
 This tutorial provides a brief introduction to building your first machine learning model using SynapseML, demonstrating how SynapseML makes it easy to do complex machine learning tasks.
-We'll use SynapseML to create a small ML training pipeline with a featurization stage and LightGBM regression stage to predict ratings based on review text from a dataset containing book reviews from Amazon.
-Finally we'll showcase how SynapseML makes it easy to leverage pre-built models to solve problems without having to re-solve them yourself.
+We use SynapseML to create a small ML training pipeline with a featurization stage and LightGBM regression stage to predict ratings based on review text from a dataset containing book reviews from Amazon.
+Finally we showcase how SynapseML makes it easy to use prebuilt models to solve problems without having to re-solve them yourself.

 ## Prerequisites